The Geometry of Hidden Modes in Distance-Based Formation Control: Dynamic Implications of Hidden Modes

 \section{Dynamic Implications of Hidden Modes}

 We now analyze the dynamic consequences of the hidden modes, investigating how a localized input at agent $i$ affects the formation's ability to recover its shape.
 This reveals a direct link between the geometry of the uncontrollable subspace $\mathcal{R}_i$ and the system's steady-state response.
+For clarity of exposition, we take $d=2$ throughout this section; the general case follows by replacing the rotational mode $v_r$ below with a basis of rotational modes.